-Threads of Hope aims to provide life-changing opportunities through education and employment.
-Women are invited to join a training program, which runs for three to six months, during which time they learn not only sewing, but also other skills.
+Threads of Hope aims to provide life-changing opportunities through training and employment.
+Women are invited to join a program, they learn not only sewing, but also other skills.

-At the conclusion of the training program, the trainees are able to apply for employment through the Threads of Hope business, where they can utilize their newly learned skills.
+After completing the training program, the trainees are able to apply for employment through Threads of Hope, where they can utilize their newly learned skills.